fidesronja/Getting-and-Cleaning-Data-Project/Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing Frequency Body Accelerometer -XYZ, Frequency Body Accelerometer Jerk-XYZ, Frequency Body Gyroscope - XYZ, Frequency Body Accelerometer Jerk Magnitude, Frequency Body Gyroscope Magnitude , Frequency Body Gyroscope Jerk Magnitude.
-(Frequency indicates indicate frequency domain signals).
+(Frequency indicates frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.